Homērou Ilias kai Odysseia kai eis Autas Scholia, ē Exēgēsis, tōn Palaiōn = Homeri Ilias & Odyssea, et in Easdem Scholia, sive Interpretatio, Veterum

 Listed in the Jefferson Inventory of Wythe's Library as "Homeri Ilias et Odyssea.
 Barnes.
 2.v.
 4to."
 Thomas Jefferson kept this set for his own library, later selling it to the Library of Congress in 1815.
 Unfortunately, the volumes do not survive.

 According to the English Short Title Catalog, the only edition of a combined Iliad and Odyssey edited by Joshua Barnes was published in 1711.
 Accordingly, both George Wythe's Library on LibraryThing and the Brown Bibliography include the 1711 set.
 Millicent Sowerby also cites this edition in Catalogue of the Library of Thomas Jefferson.
+The Wolf Law Library purchased an available copy of volume one of the 1711 set.

 Description of the Wolf Law Library's copy